L13/vscode-diff/README.md

 * `l13Diff.maxRecentlyUsed` - Defines the max length of recently used entries in the menu.
 * `l13Diff.openToSide` - Set true if a diff or file should open to the side.
 * `l13Diff.ignore` - A list of files and folders which should be ignored.
 Supports * for names.
-If a folder or parent folder contains a `.vscode/settings.json` file, the property will also be used for the comparison.
-If the folder is part of the current workspace the workspace settings will be used instead.
+If the folder for a comparison or one of its parent folders contains the `.vscode/settings.json` file and is not the current workspace folder, the file will be automatically detected and the property will be used for the comparison, too.
+If the folder is part of the current workspace, the workspace settings will be used instead of the local settings.
 * `l13Diff.openFavoriteAndCompare` - Set true if a click on a favorite diff should start a comparison.
 * `l13Diff.ignoreEndOfLine` - Set true if a comparison for text files should ignore line endings (CR/LF).
 Supports only ASCII based and UTF-16 BE/LE encoded files.
 The text file detection uses the extension name definitions of all installed extensions or the property `files.associations` in the user settings.
 If a file isn't detected as a text file the extension name has to be added to `files.associations` like `"*.extname": "language"`.